ChalmersGU-data-structure-courses/general-course-information/exam-topics.md

 ## Abstract data types and data structures

-### Abstract data types (ADTs)
+### Abstract data types (ADTs, chs.
+6, 8--13)
+- (1.7) The main ADTs: stacks, queues and lists; priority queues; sets and maps, ordered sets and maps; graphs
+- (chs.
+6, 8--13) What ADTs can be implemented by what data structures
 - Given a problem, knowing which ADT to use
-- What ADTs can be implemented by what data structures
-- The main ADTs: stacks, queues and lists; priority queues; sets and maps, ordered sets and maps; graphs

-### Data structures to know
+### Data structures to know (chs.
+6, 8--13)
 - Given a problem, knowing which data structure to use
 - What data structures can be used to implement what ADTs
 - The main data structures:
-    - Lists: arrays, dynamic arrays, linked lists, stacks, queues
+    - (ch.
+6) Lists: arrays, dynamic arrays, linked lists, stacks, queues
-    - Search trees: binary search trees, 2-3 trees, AVL trees
+    - (ch.
+11) Search trees: binary search trees, 2-3 trees, AVL trees
-    - Priority queues: binary heaps
+    - (ch.
+9) Priority queues: binary heaps
-    - Hash tables: separate chaining, linear probing
+    - (ch.
+12) Hash tables: separate chaining, linear probing
-    - Graphs: undirected, directed, weighted, unweighted
+    - (ch.
+13) Graphs: undirected, directed, weighted, unweighted

-### Lists: dynamic arrays, linked lists, stacks, queues
+### Lists: dynamic arrays, linked lists, stacks, queues (ch.
+6)
+- (6.3--6.4) Linked lists
+    - what the nodes look like
+    - how to add an element, how to delete an element, how to search for an element
-- Arrays, dynamic arrays
+- (6.5--6.8) Arrays, dynamic arrays
     - how to add an element, how to look up an element, how to remove an element
     - how to resize, when to resize (only for dynamic arrays)
-- Linked lists
-    - what the nodes look like
-    - how to add an element, how to delete an element, how to search for an element
-- Stacks, queues
+- (6.2--6.6) Stacks, queues
     - how to implement them using a dynamic array, or a linked list
     - implementing a circular queue in an array
-- Asymptotic complexity
+- (7.3) Asymptotic complexity
     - for adding and removing, for accessing a position
     - implicit amortization: you may assume that adding to the end of a dynamic array takes constant time, O(1)

-### Rooted trees in general: properties
+### Rooted trees in general: properties (ch.
+8)
-- Size and height of a tree
+- (8.1) Size and height of a tree
-- Balanced tree, complete tree
+- (8.1) Balanced tree, complete tree
-- That the height of a balanced tree is logarithmic in the size of the tree
+- (8.1) That the height of a balanced tree is logarithmic in the size of the tree
-- That an unbalanced tree can in the worst case be similar to a linked list
+- (11.2) That an unbalanced tree can in the worst case be similar to a linked list
+- (8.3, 8.6) How to implement trees
+- (8.4--8.6) Traversing, information flow

-### Search trees: BSTs, 2-3 trees, AVL trees
+### Search trees: BSTs, 2-3 trees, AVL trees (ch.
+11)
-- Trees without balancing:
+- (11.1) Trees without balancing:
     - binary search trees (BST)
     - how the tree nodes look
     - how to insert, search, delete
     - how to find the minimum or maximum
     - examples when a BST becomes unbalanced (e.g., inserting nodes in order)
-- Self-balancing trees
+- (11.2--11.3) Self-balancing trees
-    - 2–3 trees, AVL trees
+    - AVL
+    - 2/3-trees
     - how the tree nodes look
     - how to insert (including rebalancing), how to search
-- Asymptotic complexity of insertion and searching
+- (11.1--11.3) Asymptotic complexity of insertion and searching
     - linear in the height of the tree
     - hence, logarithmic O(log(*n*)) for balanced trees
     - linear O(*n*) for general general trees
-- Traversing a tree
+- (8.4) Traversing a tree
     - preorder, inorder, postorder
 - ***You do not need to know***:
     - red-black trees